tim-hardcastle/Pipefish/README.md

 - It needs more libraries, both wrapping more of Go's standard libraries and some of its own.
 - It should have a native way of interacting with databases.
 - The bit where it turns into a server and does role-based access management still has a lot of unfinished business.
 - It needs optimization.
-It has had none.
+It has had little.
 - Specifically, it needs persistent data structures: a functional language can't run efficiently off Go's containers.
 - And tail-call optimization.
 - And something other than a tree-walking interpreter.